 Training & Mentoring

 The firm is committed to integrating associates quickly into the Steptoe team.
 A new associate’s first steps are guided by a more senior associate who serves as a mentor, monitors work assignments, provides information about the firm’s practice, and offers insight into the way the firm operates.
 The mentor is responsible for making introductions that begin building an informal network throughout the firm.
 New associates are also assigned a senior partner mentor to provide additional guidance during the associate's first year.
 Following the first year, associates are encouraged to select a new partner or counsel mentor.
-These more senior mentors are reassigned every two to three years to allow associates to foster several relationships and gain broader exposure throughout the firm.
+These more senior mentors are reassigned every two years to allow associates to foster several relationships and gain broader exposure throughout the firm.

 Our system allows associates to develop the skills necessary to assume new responsibilities at a steady pace.
 Assignments further career development by offering opportunities to deal directly with clients, conduct depositions and document discovery, draft pleadings, and appear before courts and agencies.